By: Alex Mitchell, Quality Programs Coordinator

 Beginning July 1, 2021, UnitedHealthcare will only cover outpatient diagnostic lab services for commercial members when performed by a Designated Diagnostic Provider, a new quality status the insurer is asking labs to meet in an effort to tighten its network.

-- Complete the Designated Diagnostic Provider lab quality questionnaire by March 10, 2021
+- Complete the Designated Diagnostic Provider lab quality questionnaire

 - If you meet the lab quality and efficiency requirements, you will become a Designated Diagnostic Provider for lab services and be notified accordingly

 - If you do not meet the lab Designated Diagnostic Provider requirements for lab services, a dedicated network representative will reach out to follow up and support the process

 Labs who do not receive designated provider status will remain in-network with UHC, however, outpatient diagnostic lab services will deny as non-covered.
 Non-participating labs are prevented from applying for designated provider status.